sravani-byte/Internship-certificate-/README.md

-# Internship-certificate-
+# Internship Certificate

 Successfully completed a 2-month internship at Teachnook Company, gaining hands-on experience in Python programming and real-time project implementation.